joostflick/frontend-data/README.md

 ![Main view](./img/image1.png)

+## Installation

+1. Download the project
+2. Run `npm install`
+3. To change the query edit the query var in index.js
+4. Run `npm start`
+5. Open docs/index.html in your browser

+## linting

+I used prettier in VScode using the prettier defaults but with no closing `;`

 # frontend-data

 I left the spaghetti I created last week behind me and started afresh on this new project.